 - Squash with fork or potato masher to make purée, or use a blender

 Leave to cool and use it for other recipes – like pie, face masks, or soup!
 Freeze leftovers for later use.

-After you’ve used up all the pumpkin that you can, take a moment to be proud of yourself and appreciate the ability to use up every part of the pumpkin!
-Be sure to share your knowledge – and all the pumpkin pie you’re sure to make – with your friends, family, and neighbors!
+After you’ve used up all the pumpkin that you can, take a moment to be proud of yourself and appreciate your ability to use up every part of the pumpkin!
+Be sure to share your knowledge with your friends, family, and neighbors!
 Happy Halloween!